 Alternatives 1 and 2 would have similar minor, adverse impacts to those described from past PTA activities, while Alternative 3 would have lower levels of adverse impacts due to reduced levels of training.
-All action alternatives could result in new short-term, negligible, adverse impacts due to lease compliance actions and cleanup and restoration activities within the State-owned land not retained.

-The Cantonment FIP EA indicated that traffic would be generated from the east_west(Kailua-Kona) and west_east(Hilo) sides of the island and that impacts would be less than significant.
+The Cantonment FIP EA indicated that traffic would be generated from the west (Kailua-Kona) and east (Hilo) sides of the island and that impacts would be less than significant.
 The TMT EIS indicated that the project would not lead to a decrease in LOS and no additional roadways would be required; therefore, impacts would be less than significant.
 According to the 'Āina Mauna Legacy Program EA, some new roadways would be required for the DHHL 'Āina Mauna project, these roadways would be managed by DHHL.
 The Saddle Road Extension EIS indicated that the action would improve traffic in the long-term.